nablarch/nablarch-document/en/examples/03/index.rst

 ====================================== =================================================================================================================================
 Search result
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+showResult                             Whether to display search results. |br|
+                                       Default is true.
-resultSetCss                           Class attribute of the search result table. |br|
+resultSetName(required)                The name to use when fetching :java:extdoc:`Universal DAO search results <nablarch.common.dao.EntityList>` from the request scope.
+The search results also include the number of pages for pagination and the number of items that match the search conditions. resultSetCss                           Class attribute of the search result table. |br|
                                        Default is "nablarch_resultSet".
 headerRowFragment                      JSP fragment of the header row.